 Environmental problem targeted

-The area covered by natural and semi-natural grasslands has considerably decreased in Europe throughout the last century as result of land conversion to urban territories, arable land, afforestation, while remoter or/and wet areas underwent marginalization and abandonment.
+The area covered by semi-natural grasslands has considerably decreased in Europe throughout the last century as a result of land conversion to urban territories, arable land, afforestation, while remoter or/and wet areas underwent marginalization and abandonment.

 Loss of grassland biodiversity leads to degradation or even destroying of the ecosystem functions and services, which would require enormous financial investments to maintain or provide these services artificially.

-Regulating services – e.g. water regulation, soil retention, nutrient regulation, pollination;
+Regulating services – water regulation, soil retention, nutrient regulation, pollination;

 Cultural services – rural and urban landscape and its aesthetic qualities and cultural heritage, providing basis for recreation and tourism, as well as quality of life for living in that area;

-Land abandonment has significant ecological and social consequences – the disappearance of a fine-grained mosaic landscape structure leads to its homogenization and the loss of semi-natural habitats and a consequent decrease in biodiversity value; at the same time it results in loss of traditional landscape, identity of the place and creates feeling of depression among the local people.
+Land abandonment has significant ecological and social consequences – the disappearance of a fine-grained mosaic landscape structure leads to its homogenization and the loss of semi-natural habitats and a consequent decrease in biodiversity value; at the same time it results in loss of traditional landscape and identity of the place.